syncfusion-content/winui-docs/winui/Pyramid-Chart/Legend.md

 ## Legend template customization

-Customize each legend item by using the [ItemTemplate]() property in ChartLegend, as shown in the following code sample.
+Customize each legend item by using the [ItemTemplate]() property in `ChartLegend`, as shown in the following code sample.

 {% tabs %}